pineunity/apmec/doc/source/contributor/vnfd_template_parameterization.rst

 #.
 Specifying a parameter values file during VNF creation is also supported in
    Horizon UI.
 #.
-Sample VNFD parameterized templates and parameter values files can be found
+Sample MEAD parameterized templates and parameter values files can be found
    at https://github.com/openstack/apmec/tree/master/samples/tosca-templates/mead.